-This might not seem like a big deal to some, but it can be incredibly challenging to find health and beauty products that you love and trust outside of the US.
-Seemingly simple things like tampons are nearly impossible to find in countries like Myanmar.
-And many makeup products may have familiar packaging but are actually knock-offs.
-And often even when you do find brands you love, like Eucerin, they cost 3 times what you’d pay for them in the US (damn you import taxes!).
+This might not seem like a big deal to some, but it can be incredibly challenging to find health and beauty products that you love and trust while traveling.
+Seemingly simple things like tampons are nearly impossible to find in countries in SE Asia.
+Many makeup products may have familiar packaging but are actually knock-offs.
+And often even when you do find brands you love, like Eucerin, they cost 3 times what you’d pay for them in the USA (damn you import taxes!).

 Hanging Toiletry Bag